YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Active AKN tells me the skin is not settled.
 Tenderness, pustules, crusting, bleeding after scratching, repeated flares after shaving, and firm plaques all matter.
 These signs may still leave room for surgery later, but they change the timing.

 FUE adds many small extraction points to the donor area.
-Even when done carefully, this is controlled trauma.
-Healthy donor skin usually heals these points as tiny pale dots.
+Even when done well, this is controlled trauma.
+Healthy donor skin often heals these points as tiny pale dots.
 Inflamed skin may react differently.
 It may stay red longer, itch more, become infected, or heal with thicker scar tissue.
 If the nape already forms raised bumps, that history has to be respected.

-The safer step is often dermatology control first.
-That may mean stopping close shaving, treating infection or inflammation, reducing friction from collars and helmets, or confirming the diagnosis when the pattern is unclear.
+The next step is usually dermatology control first.
+That can mean stopping close shaving, treating infection or inflammation, reducing friction from collars or helmets, and confirming the diagnosis when the pattern is unclear.
 I do not see that as a delay for no reason.
-I see it as protecting the donor before a larger surgical decision is made.
+It is how we find out whether the donor area can behave like safe donor skin.

-The nape is not always safe donor hair
+Is the lower nape always safe donor hair?

 That distinction matters because AKN often sits exactly where an aggressive plan might try to take extra grafts.
 If the extraction pattern dips too low, the operation can remove hair from a zone that should have been avoided.
 It can also create tiny wounds in skin that already reacts badly to repeated irritation.